tc39/proposal-temporal/docs/yearmonth.md

 Unlike other Temporal types, days and lower units are not allowed, because the data model of `Temporal.YearMonth` doesn't have that accuracy.

+Computing the difference between two months in different calendar systems is not supported.

 Usage example:
 ```javascript
 ym = Temporal.YearMonth.from('2019-06');